 If you’ve already got your Shopify store setup then you should have already completed this phase.
 It involves determining your value proposition, gauging interest in your products and lots and lots of research.

-During this phase, you likely won’t have much in the way of analytics to track.
+During this phase, you likely won’t have much in the way of ecommerce analytics to track.
 Instead, focus on researching and gathering as much data as possible.

 Phase 2 – Validation

 Alright, you’ve found some potentially great products, you’ve got a store setup and you’re ready to start testing.
 This phase is all about achieving product/market fit.
 You want to validate that the products you’ve chosen solve a customer’s problem or desire.
 If they don’t do that, no one’s going to buy them.
 Use the following 5 metrics to validate your store and products before moving on to the next phase.

 Bounce Rate – This is the percentage of people who visit your website and then “bounce” or leave without taking any action (clicking on other pages, making a purchase, etc.).
 A high bounce rate can be due to poor design, slow page loading time or simply a bad impression.

 Pages Per Visit – How many pages does the average user visit during a single session on your site?
 A higher number indicates that they’re interested in your products.